 This is the term used to describe works in which the copyright protection period has expired.
 This material can be copied freely.

 The purpose of this Policy is to ensure that staff involved in academic work and all students at Charles Sturt University have a shared understanding of academic integrity and its fundamental value for learning, teaching and research.

 Copyright is just one part of Intellectual Property (IP).
 IP also includes patents, trade marks, designs, plant breeders’ rights, circuit layout rights, confidential information, and trade secrets.

-CSU has an IP policy which provides a broad overview of IP within CSU.
+Charles Sturt University has an IP policy which provides a broad overview of IP within the University.

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.